 Driven by Food Safety and Transparency

 One of the biggest issues last year that still sends shivers down the spine of manufacturers is the recall of millions worth of romaine lettuce.
-Having this staple vegetable pulled out of the grocery shelves reinforce the importance of food safety.
-As customers become smarter about what they put in their mouth, they also begin researching more about these products.
+Having this staple vegetable pulled out of the grocery shelves reinforces the importance of food safety.
+As customers become smarter about what they put in their mouths, they also begin researching more about these products.
 Thus, it is more critical for food industries to immediately pinpoint issues because transparency is another essential component the continues to earn the clients their valuable trust.
-If companies are not transparent, they risk losing their clients because aside from the taste of food, safety of food, and price of food, clients place value on the reputation of the companies they decide to give their money too.
+If companies are not transparent, they risk losing their clients because aside from the taste of food, the safety of food, and price of food, clients place value on the reputation of the companies to they decide to give their money to.

 Relying on Innovation and Product Differentiation

-If you look around you, there is a wide array of food products available for sale in many channels such as the ordinary retail store, local farmer’s markets, online sites, and social media like instagram and FB.
+If you look around you, there is a wide array of food products available for sale in many channels such as the ordinary retail store, local farmer’s markets, online sites, and social media like Instagram and FB.
 The market saturation and bombardment of food products mean that food manufacturers have to rely on innovation to craft better food items.
 Doing so will also set them apart from the pack, making their products easier to differentiate or stand out from the others that are in the market.
-Companies are compelled into releasing trending flavors and utilizing vibrant packaging to make themselves different and establish their brand image.
+Companies are compelled to release trending flavors and to utilize vibrant packaging to make themselves different and establish their brand image.
 The trending Thanksgiving Flavored Pringles and the new Chobani Yogurt label design and nifty packaging are just some key examples.

 Impact of Rising Uncertainty